BonoboPLC/lojjo_wiki/administration/games/lottery.md

 The Rake portion is transferred to the Commission Earned account upon sale.

 At the end of the game, the prizes are paid from the Game Trust account.
-If  there is less funds than were originally estiamted to pay prizes, then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.
+If  there is less funds than were originally estimated to pay prizes, then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.